-The SAT Writing and Language section is comprised of questions that test your knowledge of grammar and writing style.
-By learning the grammar rules that are tested on SAT Writing, you'll be preparing yourself to do exceptionally well on the Writing section, and you'll be one step closer to getting your target score.
-In this article, I'll explain the most important SAT grammar rules and provide related examples from the official practice tests.
+The digital SAT's Reading and Writing section contains questions that test your knowledge of grammar and writing style.
+By learning the grammar rules that are tested on SAT Reading and Writing, you'll be preparing yourself to do exceptionally well on this section, and you'll be one step closer to achieving your target score.

 How to Use This Guide